toddb/grunt-ngdocs/README.md

 [default] 'table'
 Add showdown extensions to the converter that already exists in the showdown extensions folder

+####tags
+[default] ''
+Add tags to pages to include or exclude - similar to usage in docbook.
+Tags can be comma-delimited for multiple.

 ##How it works
 The task parses the specified files for doc commets and extract these in partial html files for the documentation app.